 Roles can be used by:

-Besides, roles can be used by role-enabled Tencent Cloud products and services.
-To find out whether a Tencent Cloud product or service supports service roles, see Cloud Services Supporting CAM.
+Roles can also be used by Tencent Cloud services that support roles.
+To check whether a Tencent Cloud service supports service roles, please see CAM-Enabled Products.

-A service role is a unique type of predefined CAM role provided directly by each of Tencent Cloud product service.
-The permission associated with a service role is predefined according to the product or service.
-Once you give permission to a service role, it can call other Tencent Cloud product services within the scope on your behalf.
-Service roles make it easy for you to use services because you don't need to manually add permissions.
-Instead, you can determine whether or not to grant services permissions associated with the service roles.
+A service role is a special preset CAM role provided directly by a Tencent Cloud service.
+The permissions associated with a service role are predefined by the corresponding service.
+Once you grant a service role to a service, it can call other Tencent Cloud services on your behalf within the scope of granted permissions.
+Service roles make it easier for you to use services, because you do not need to manually add permissions when creating a role.
+Instead, you only need to decide whether you want to grant a service the permissions associated with a service role.

-When a service assumes a service role, it defines the permissions and identity of that role.
-Unless you redefine the scope, service roles can only be assumed by their corresponding services.
-A service role comes with a predefined name, entity and permission policies.
+When you grant a service role to a service, the permissions and role entity corresponding to the service role have already been defined.
+Unless you redefine the permissions, the service role can only be assumed by its corresponding service.
+A service role comes with a predefined role name, role entity, and permission policies.

-A custom role is a CAM role that allows users to define based on their needs.
-You can define the name, entity, and permissions of a custom role so that allows you to manage cloud access and allocate cloud resources more flexibilities.
+A custom role is a CAM role defined by yourself.
+You can define the role name, role entity, and permissions, which allows you to manage access to your resources in a more flexible way.

-Objects that you grant a role to can only get the permissions while using the role.
-This helps prevent security problems caused by using persistent keys.
+Objects that are granted a role can get the corresponding permissions only when using the role, avoiding the security risks caused by persistent keys.

-A role entity is an object allowed to have the permissions of the role.
-You can edit a role entity, and add or delete objects to allow or prohibit them to assume roles to access your Tencent Cloud resources.
+A role entity is an object allowed to have the permissions associated with a role.
+You can edit role entities by adding or deleting objects to allow them to assume roles to access your Tencent Cloud resources or prohibit them from doing so.
 Tencent Cloud supports two types of role entities: Tencent Cloud accounts and role-enabled Tencent Cloud services.
-To find out if the Tencent Cloud product or service supports service roles, see Cloud Services Supporting CAM.
+To find out whether a Tencent Cloud service supports service roles, please see CAM-Enabled Products.